 Liens are an important part of recovery.
 By putting bills on a lien, an injured person can continue to see the doctor and get better even if they can’t afford the care at the moment.
 This is especially important if the injured party can’t work.
 A lien is a contract and cannot be ignored once a case settles, but many medical offices are understanding if a case doesn’t have a great outcome for the patient, and, in extenuating circumstances, might accept a lower amount than the full worth of their treatment.

 Need advice?
-Contact the law offices of Alan M. Laskin in Sacramento California today.
+Contact Laskin Balma Attorneys at Law in Sacramento California today.